 Criminals bent on theft or rapid mass murder either ignore such signs or actively benefit from them.
-Does anyone really believe jihadis walk away from posted buildings?
+Does anyone really believe someone intent on wreaking havoc will walk away from posted buildings?
 That’s irrational.
 A “GUN-FREE ZONE” sign makes it a safer place for a madman to attack, as the innocent individuals within are neatly cordoned off in a defenseless-victim zone.
 Make-believe “gun-free zones” are known to be dangerous, reckless and negligent.
 Your rights are revoked, while any criminal off the street gets a pass.

 Every Possible Gun Crime Is Already Illegal — Criminal Activity Has Been Outlawed for Centuries